Joanne Lyne, Angela Samata and Lisa Vint with Mark Storor.

 Suicide can be a very public death, whilst simultaneously an intense private experience for those who grieve.
 In Chronicle One, three women reclaim this experience and give an audience public access to a private world.
 The Suicide Chronicles is a long-term collaborative artistic project created in St Helens, which currently has the highest suicide rates in England and Wales.
 The project seeks to address the lack of an effective language through which we can publicly discuss this issue.

-The artworks will be presented everyday in the Madlove Take Over Space.
-The space is open 11am-6pm, Tues-Sat, throughout November.
+The artworks were presented everyday in the Madlove Take Over Space.
+The space was open 11am-6pm, Tues-Sat, throughout November.